 He was elected a Fellow of the AAAI (Association for the Advancement of Artificial Intelligence) in 2007, and was awarded a McCalla Professorship in 2005-06 and a Killam Annual Professorship in 2007.
 He has published over 200 refereed papers and patents, most in the areas of machine learning and knowledge representation, including 4 that have been awarded Best Paper prizes.
 The main foci of his current work are (1) bioinformatics and medical informatics; (2) learning and using effective probabilistic models and (3) formal foundations of learnability.

-Dr. Gosgnach is an Associate Professor of physiology, expertise: Neural circuits composed of multiple interneuron cell types located in the central nervous system (CNS) are responsible for generating many simple rhythmic behaviors in mammals.
+Dr. Gosgnach is a Professor of physiology, expertise: Neural circuits composed of multiple interneuron cell types located in the central nervous system (CNS) are responsible for generating many simple rhythmic behaviors in mammals.

 The lab uses a molecular genetic approach to identify distinct populations of interneurons that comprise these circuits, anatomical techniques to investigate their network connectivity, and physiological/behavioral techniques to determine the specific function of these neural circuits during behavior.
 These studies provide key information regarding the development and function of neural circuits within the CNS, and may help to devise therapies aimed at enhancing function after brain/spinal cord injury.

 Dr. Douglas Gross is a Professor in the Department of Physical Therapy at the University of Alberta (U of A).
 He is also Director of the Rehabilitation Research Centre, a research consulting organization at the U of A. Doug’s research focuses on preventing disability in people with physical and mental health disorders.
 This includes investigating effectiveness of clinical and public health interventions, barriers to return-to-work, and validity of assessment/triage strategies such as use of clinical decision support tools.